 Output nodes are flow nodes that specify how the bot should respond.
-Most importantly they contain the answer texts, but they also let you specify various other properties.
+Most importantly, they contain the answer texts, but they also let you specify various other properties.

 If you select an output node, various panels on the right side of the window can be used to alter the output nodes' behavior.

 The most common thing to add to an output node is an answer text: a response from your bot in natural language.
 Answer texts are specified in the 'Answers' panel.
 You may add several answer texts that are phrased slightly differently.
-Having multiple variations of an answer text is mostly relevant when you expect that the flow which contains the answer, might be triggered several times in the same conversation.
+Having multiple variations of an answer text is mostly relevant when you expect that the flow containing the answer might be triggered several times in the same conversation.
 That way your bot won't sound repetitive if a user runs into the same output node more than once.

 Let's look at an example:

 User: I'd like to order a coffee.